-There are varying amounts of laboratory work involved in pathology, depending on the specialty and the role itself.
-Some pathologists don't tend to have any patient contact, whereas others combine lab work with clinical, direct patient care.
+As a pathologist you'll diagnose, treat and prevent a range of diseases.
+There are varying amounts of laboratory work involved in pathology, depending on your specialty and the role itself.
+Some pathologists don't tend to have any patient contact, whereas others combine lab work with direct, clinical patient care.

-It's a myth that pathologists only deal with dead bodies - this is only the case with forensic histopathology, a sub-specialty of histopathology.
-Pathology is involved in over 70% of all diagnoses in 'live' patients.
+It's a myth that pathologists only deal with dead bodies - this is only the case with forensic histopathology, a sub-specialty of histopathology, which employs only a very small number of people.

 Types of pathology

-- Chemical pathology/metabolic medicine - you'll combine laboratory and clinical skills, using biochemical tests to diagnose and treat patients.
-With metabolic medicine, a sub-specialty of chemical pathology, you'll treat patients where the chemical processes in the body do not function properly.
+- Chemical pathology - you'll combine laboratory and clinical skills, using biochemical tests to diagnose and treat patients.
+With metabolic medicine, a sub-specialty of chemical pathology, you'll treat patients whose chemical processes don't function properly.